What is AutoCAD Architecture?

 - Keep the context as active in the first tab, change the interface element in the second tab.

-- Choose uniform background-color.
+- Choose a uniform background color.

 - Then apply and close.